ivirshup/anndata-paper/paper.md

 ## The data structure

-Standard data structures facilitate both exploratory data analysis and sharing of data as demonstrated by, for instance, the tidyverse project [@Wickham2014] in the R ecosystem.

-anndata defines a data structure standard that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
+Standard data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata defines a standard data structure that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
 With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output for each computation as unstructured sets of tensors.
 Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
-Each data matrix element belongs to an observation (`obs_names`) and a variable (`var_names`) and contains a value (which can be "missing", like `nan`).
+Each data matrix element stores a value and belongs to an observation in a row (`obs_names`) and a variable in a column (`var_names`), following the *tidy data* standard.
 One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):

 * Annotations that can be stored in a single vector get added to the main annotation `DataFrames` for each axis, `obs` and `var`.
 * Multi-dimensional representations get added to `obsm` and `varm` and graph-like relations among observations are added to `obsp` and `varp`.

 Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
 Annotations of variables will often denote alternative names or feature importance measures.

+In the context *tidy data*'s requirement 3 - "Each type of observational unit forms a table" [@Wickham2014; @Codd1990] - one can think of `X` as grouping the data of a central *observational unit* of interest in an analysis.
+This unit of interest is typically the high-dimensional *measured* data in an experiment.
+Other slots of `AnnData` are then available to store *fixed* metadata of the experiment or derived data.
+We also note that the structure of `AnnData` violates *tidy data* in that the central `obs` table incentivizes analysts to mix data from different observational units.

 ## The data analysis workflow